 Double Crochet 3 Together - In Conclusion

 Hey presto, there you are!
-When your crochet pattern reads dc3tog, you now know exactly what to do!
-Or, if you want to add extra texture and pattern to any basic double crochet pattern you will know how to add this one.
-Have fun creating your own spin on a basic dc pattern!
+When your crochet pattern reads dc3tog, you now know exactly what to do, and that it means double crochet three together!
+Or, if you want to add extra texture and pattern to any basic double crochet pattern, you will know how to add this one.
+Have fun creating your own spin on a basic double crochet pattern!